swoicik/book-cyod/Section Outline.md

 ## 1:1 Does Not Equal Always On

 ## The Projector
+If every student has a screen in front of them, they don't need to see a screen at the front of the room as well.

+Movie theater compared to personal device.
+Decline of watching movies on shared screen to individual screen.

 ## It doesn't have to scale
 Don't let scalability get in the way of progress.
 Efficiently won't always be there at the start.
 It's a process.
 Figure out a process that works first, then work on scale and efficiency.